realA10001986/Flux-Capacitor/README.md

 In order to upload a new firmware binary (such as the ones published here in the install/ folder), select that image file in the top file selector and click "Update".

-You can also install the FC's audio data on this page; download the current sound-pack, extract it and select the resulting FCA.bin file in the bottom file selector.
+You can also install the FC's sound-pack on this page; download the current sound-pack, extract it and select the resulting FCA.bin file in the bottom file selector.
 Finally, click "Upload".
 Note that an SD card is required for this operation.

-Note that either a firmware or audio data can be uploaded at once, not both at the same time.

 Finally, this page is also for uploading [custom or replacement sound files](#installing-custom--replacement-audio-files) to the SD card.
 Select an mp3 file in the bottom file selector and click upload.
 (Requires firmware 1.80 or later.)

+Note that either a firmware or audio data can be uploaded at once, not both at the same time.

 ##### &#9654; Erase WiFi Config